sraawan-sai/Event--manage/README.md

 # Event--manage
-Create new desktop app for event creation w
+Create new desktop app for event creation